GPUOpen-LibrariesAndSDKs/MxGPU-Virtualization/README.md

  Guest OS  |  Distributions
  ----------|-------------------------------------------------
- Linux     |  Ubuntu16.04 LTS 64bit; CentOS7.3 64 bit
+ Linux     |  Ubuntu 16.04 LTS 64bit; CentOS 7.3 64 bit
  Windows   |  Win7 64bit; Win10 TH2 64bit

- * The patches for Linux host OS
- For some legacy Linux kernels, there are some issues to enable pci sriov.
+ * Some legacy Linux kernels have issues with enabling PCI SR-IOV.
- Take Ubuntu 4.4.0-75-generic kernel, there is a patch for iov module under SRC_ROOT/patch.
+   It is suggested to use Ubuntu 4.4.0-75-generic kernel and apply the patch for IOV module.
+The patch file can be found under SRC_ROOT/patch.

 ## HOW TO BUILD & INSTALL:
  All driver source codes are under SRC_ROOT/drv.